grimme-lab/xtb_docs/source/mtd.rst

 Example/Case study
 ------------------

-To summarize the most important topics of this chapter we will perform an MD simulation of the water dimer molecule with `xTB`.
+To summarize the most important topics of this chapter we will perform an MTD simulation of the water dimer molecule with `xTB`.
 Make sure that ``xtb`` is properly set up and you have the following files in your working directory

 .. code::